asciidisco/grunt-requirejs/README.md

 ```

 ## Dual Config
-Should you wish to use require.js to optimize your CSS in addition to JS, this is possible using a dual config.
+By default it is assumed that your are using the optimizer for only JS or CSS not both.
+However should you wish to use require.js to optimize your CSS in addition to your JS, this is possible using a dual config.
+This will allow you to maintain your config options for both your CSS and JS under the requirejs key in your grunt.js.

 ```javascript